Sachin-chaurasiya/Code-Snippets-Builder/README.md

   - Database: Serving as a reliable storage solution for the snippets of data.

-  - Storage: Providing a secure and efficient repository for storing the snapshot images of code snippets.

 ## 🍴 Fork and Clone the Repo

 First, you need to fork the `Code Snippet Builder` repo.
 You can do this by clicking the `Fork` button on the top right corner of the repo.
 If you are new to forking, please watch this [YouTube Guide](https://www.youtube.com/watch?v=h8suY-Osn8Q) to get started.